MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-groups.md

 # Warehouse groups

-Warehouse groups let you establish groups of warehouses that you can associate with various other records in Supply Chain Management.
+Warehouse groups let you establish groups of warehouses that you can associate with various other records in Microsoft Dynamics 365 Supply Chain Management.

 > [!NOTE]
->
-> - Each warehouse can be be assigned to any number of warehouse groups.
+> - Each warehouse can be assigned to any number of warehouse groups.
 > - Only warehouses that are enabled for advanced warehouse processes (WMS) can be assigned to warehouse groups.

 ## Prerequisites